 Blended Learning Infrastructure

-Indeed, having a closed-loop communication ensures personalized, effective, efficient, and timely monitoring.
-This also helps in collecting feedback from the instructors, trainees and supervisors.
+Indeed, having closed-loop communication ensures personalized, effective, efficient, and timely monitoring.
+This also helps in collecting feedback from the instructors, trainees, and supervisors.

 MTIs with Blended Learning License